kyuukestu/pokepedia-wiki/notes/trainers101.aviation-permit.md

 **_Basics of Mounted Air Transportation in Hoenn_**

 **Article 1: Definitions**
-1.1.
 "Flying Mount" refers to any living creature, pokemon or otherwise, capable of carrying human passengers or cargo through the air.
-1.2.
 "Private Citizen" refers to any individual not operating a flying mount as part of a commercial, government, or military operation.
-1.3.
 "Flight Zone" refers to the airspace designated for the use of flying mounts, which is separate from airspace designated for conventional aircraft.

-**Article 2: Licensing and Registration**
-2.1.
-All private citizens operating a flying mount must possess a valid Flying Mount Operator's License (henceforth known as FMOL).
-2.2.
-The FMOL may be obtained after passing a written and practical examination issued by the Hoenn Pokemon League Air Authority (Henceforth known as HPLAA), which includes both theory and actual flight experience.
-Click here for more info.
-2.3.
-Each flying mount must be registered with the HPLAA, and a unique identification code must be broadcast from the mount at all times during flight.

-**Article 3: Flight Operation and Safety**
-3.1.
-Flying mounts may only be operated within designated flight zones.
-3.2.
-Operators must maintain a minimum safe distance of 500 feet from buildings, structures, and other flying mounts outside of the Operator's formation, unless for takeoff or landing.
-3.3.
-Flying mounts must be equipped with proper lighting and signaling equipment for night flights.
-3.4.
-Operators must be equipped with proper radio and IFF transceiver equipment.
-3.5.
-Operators must follow all traffic control instructions issued by Air Traffic Control (henceforth known as ATC).
-3.6.
-Operators must not fly under the influence of alcohol or any mind-altering substances.
-3.7.
-Operators are required to carry a first-aid kit, redundant communication devices, and emergency signaling equipment during flights.

-**Article 4: Maintenance and Health of Flying Mounts** 4.1.
-Flying mounts must undergo regular health checkups to ensure safe flight capability.
-4.2.
-Operators must maintain a record of their flying mount's health and maintenance history, which must be presented upon request by relevant Pokemon League and civil government officers.
-4.3.
-Operators must ensure that their flying mounts are well-rested and well-fed prior to flights.

-**Article 5: Prohibited Activities**
-5.1.
-Flying mounts may not be used for illegal activities or to facilitate the commission of crimes.
-5.2.
-Private citizens may not use flying mounts to carry hazardous materials or engage in mounted aerial combat without express Pokemon League permission.
-5.3.
-Operators may not fly in restricted airspace or near sensitive infrastructure, such as military installations or power plants, without proper authorization.

-Based on your foundational structure for _Mounted Air Transportation in Hoenn_, here's an expanded **Guideline and Structure for the Acquisition of Licensing Permits**.
-This document formalizes the training, testing, issuance, and renewal process for individuals seeking legal operation of flying Pokémon for personal or official travel:

----

 ## **Guidelines for the Acquisition of Flying Mount Licensing Permits (FMOL)**